Three galaxies in one view! How to locate and observe the amazing Leo Triplet, including its famous Hamburger

 The Leo Triplet has to be one of the most mesmerising celestial targets that can fit in a single telescope field of view.

-Consisting of 3 beautiful galaxies M66 and M65 (from the Messier Catalogue) and NGC 3628, each member of the Leo Triplet is a spiral galaxy, although it may not initially appear as though this is the case.
+Consisting of 3 beautiful galaxies M66 and M65 (from the Messier Catalogue) and NGC 3628, each member of the Leo Triplet is gravitationally bound to one another.

 Leo Triplet, Miroslav Horvat, Petrova Gora, Croatia, 21 April 2017.
 Equipment: QHY8 Pro CCD camera, Sky-Watcher Explorer-200P reflector, Sky-Watcher NEQ6 Pro SynScan mount.